IMPORTANT: If the light on the top-right of the control panel is not illuminated, the joysticks and buttons will not work.

 - If you have not used the controller in a long time (months) and found it not working, when you first plugged it back in it may have caused a power spike that needs to be hard reset.
 Please unplug the controller for 24hrs and then try it again.

-- If you press the button on the back of the X-Arcade (closest to switch), does the light go on and off?
+- When plugged into PC, if you press the programming button on the back of the X-Arcade (closest to switch), does the light go off and on?

 - If you wiggle the cable coming out of the back of the controller, does the light on the controller ever blink on or off?
 Check for any other connection issues here, let us know results.